mnabielap/starter-kit-restapi-gonethttp/README.md

 ## 🏃‍♂️ Getting Started (Local Development)

-We recommended running the project locally first to understand how it works.
+We recommend running the project locally first to understand how it works.

 ### Prerequisites
 - **Go** (version 1.22 or higher)